ZAP (motor company)

-ZAP was an American electric vehicle company that designed, produced and marketed vehicles including automobiles, motorcycles, bicycles, scooters, personal watercraft, hovercraft, ATVs, neighborhood electric vehicles and commercial vehicles.
-The name stands for Zero Air Pollution.
-The company headquarters were located in Santa Rosa, California.
-The company is presumed to be defunct.
-The company's last filing with the California Secretary of State business entity database indicates the agent for service of process resigned on October 26, 2016.
+ZAP was an American company that specialized in electric vehicles of various types, such as cars, motorcycles, bicycles, scooters, watercraft, hovercraft, ATVs and commercial vehicles.
+Its name was an acronym for Zero Air Pollution.
+It was based in Santa Rosa, California, but it is no longer active.
+The last record of the company in the California Secretary of State business entity database shows that its agent for service of process resigned on October 26, 2016.

 History

-ZAP Power Systems (for zero air pollution), was launched by Jim McGreen in 1992 with the goal of designing, building and selling innovative electric vehicles.
-The company was incorporated on September 23, 1994 as ZAP Power Systems of Sebastopol, California, by Jim McGreen, and Gary Starr where they started manufacturing electric-powered kits and bikes and then later the zappy scooter.
-Gary Starr was chosen as a business partner by Jim McGreen due to his previous experience with producing electric powertrains at companies such as Solar Electric Engineering which was later renamed U.S. Electricar, which converted hundreds of vehicles including trucks for Ford and General Motors to run on electric power and is now known as Enova Systems.
+ZAP Power Systems (for Zero Air Pollution), was launched by Jim McGreen in 1992 with the goal of designing, building and selling innovative electric vehicles.
+The company was incorporated on September 23, 1994, as ZAP Power Systems of Sebastopol, California, by Jim McGreen and Gary Starr, where they started manufacturing electric-powered kits and bikes and then later the zappy scooter.
+Gary Starr was chosen as a business partner by Jim McGreen due to his previous experience with producing electric powertrains at companies such as Solar Electric Engineering which was later renamed U.S. Electricar, which converted hundreds of vehicles including trucks for Ford and General Motors to run on electric power and was later renamed Enova Systems.

 In 1995, ZAP began the manufacturing of electric bicycle systems, including products such as the ZAP DX and SX, as well as the ElectriCruiser, PowerBike, S&W Patrol Bike, ZAPTRIKE.

 In 1996, Zap began to offer direct public offering stock, and debuted an advanced Tricyclopod, the Zappy folding electric scooter (invented by co-founder McGreen).

 In February 1997, an arrangement was made with Chinese bicycle companies for ZAP's drive system supply.
-In April 1997, ZAP agreed to sell electric bikes to Brunswick Corp By May 1997, ZAP signed a distribution agreement with Fondmetal Export AG.
+In April 1997, ZAP agreed to sell electric bikes to Brunswick Corp.
+By May 1997, ZAP signed a distribution agreement with Fondmetal Export AG.

 In March 1998, Zap's first electric bike store was opened in San Francisco.

-In 1999, ZAP Power Systems announced a corporate name change to ZAPWORLD.COM and the company made multiple business agreements with companies such as Smith & Wesson, Veiculos Electricos, CSW Total EV, and Electric Motorbike. and announced the launch of the "Z-Boat".
+In 1999, ZAP Power Systems announced a corporate name change to ZAPWORLD.COM and the company made multiple business agreements with companies such as Smith & Wesson, Veiculos Electricos, CSW Total EV, and Electric Motorbike and announced the launch of the "Z-Boat".